| Introduction

 1. LOOP

-The loop is the most common type of fingerprint pattern and accounts for about
+The loop is the most common type of fingerprint pattern and accounts

 65% of all prints.